AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records.md

 ---
-title: Connect records and objects
+title: Connect records
-description: In addition to connecting Maestro records to one another, you can also connect Maestro records to objects from other applications.
+description: After you create connections between record types, you can connect individual records to one another.
 hidefromtoc: yes
 hide: yes
 ---